warmcat/libwebsockets/README.coding.md

 You can also set it to `"ALL"` to allow everything (including insecure ciphers).

+@section sslcerts Passing your own cert information direct to SSL_CTX

+For most users it's enough to pass the SSL certificate and key information by giving filepaths to the info.ssl_cert_filepath and info.ssl_private_key_filepath members when creating the vhost.

+If you want to control that from your own code instead, you can do so by leaving the related info members NULL, and setting the info.options flag LWS_SERVER_OPTION_CREATE_VHOST_SSL_CTX at vhost creation time.
+That will create the vhost SSL_CTX without any certificate, and allow you to use the callback LWS_CALLBACK_OPENSSL_LOAD_EXTRA_SERVER_VERIFY_CERTS to add your certificate to the SSL_CTX directly.
+The vhost SSL_CTX * is in the user parameter in that callback.

 @section clientasync Async nature of client connections

 When you call `lws_client_connect_info(..)` and get a `wsi` back, it does not